J2Ski New Zealand J2Ski logo

 Temperature at BaseTemp at Base

-Arc 2000 is reporting “Spring Snow” with no new snow forecast in the next 48 hours.
+Arc 2000 is reporting “Fresh Snow(High), Hard(Low)” with 7cm new snow forecast in the next 48 hours.

 Arc 2000 Snow Report